antofic/GraphCodable/Docs/UserGuide.md

 		return 1
 	}

-	// ...so that during the dearchive it can be distinguished from the old one: required init(from decoder: GDecoder) throws {
+	// ...so that during the decode it can be distinguished from the old one: required init(from decoder: GDecoder) throws {
 		let version = try decoder.encodedVersion